observingClouds/xbitinfo/paper.md

 # Summary

 Xbitinfo combines the workflow elements needed to analyse datasets based on their information content and to compress accordingly in one software package.
 Xbitinfo provides additional tools to visualize information histograms and to make informed decisions on the information threshold.
-Being based on xarray Datasets it allows to interact with a range of common input and output dataformats, including all numcodes compression algorithms.
+Being based on xarray Datasets it allows to interact with a range of common input and output dataformats, including all numcodecs compression algorithms.

 # Statement of need